NotKisoMomo/Knit/README.md

 }
 ```

-All types are exported from `Knit/Types.lua` and re-exported by the main module.
+All types exported from `Knit/Types.lua` and re-exported by the main module.

 ---